School network roles and responsibilities

 The uneven distribution of students in one area of the network can mean a change is needed to a school, or group of schools, to help restore the balance.

 Parents, caregivers, families and whānau have a responsibility to ensure their enrolment decisions are made based on fact not perception, and that when applying for a child’s enrolment the information provided is genuine and doesn’t disadvantage other students who are entitled to attend the school.

 Boards of Trustees

 All state and state integrated schools and kura in New Zealand have a Board of Trustees.
 They’re a team with members elected by the parents and caregivers of students, and school-based trustees (the principal, a staff-elected representative, and a student-elected representative for schools with Year 9 students and above).

 Proprietors of state integrated schools can also appoint trustees to a board, and a board can co-opt additional trustees for gender, skill or ethnic balance.

 Boards are responsible for governing and managing each school and ensuring their decisions are always made in the best interests of the students.
-They make their decisions within a framework of plans, policies, processes and procedures, and in compliance with the requirements of the Education Act 1989.
+They make their decisions within a framework of plans, policies, processes and procedures, and in compliance with the requirements of the Education and Training Act 2020.